track-asia/trackasia-native/platform/ios/platform/darwin/docs/guides/Predicates and Expressions.md

 expressions, consult the
 _[Predicate Programming Guide](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/Predicates/AdditionalChapters/Introduction.html)_
 in Apple developer documentation.
-For additional detail on how this SDK has extended the `NSExpression` class, consult the [`NSExpression(MLNAdditions)`](./Categories/NSExpression(MLNAdditions).html) section of this documentation.
+For additional detail on how this SDK has extended the `NSExpression` class, consult the [`NSExpression(MGLAdditions)`](./Categories/NSExpression(MGLAdditions).html) section of this documentation.

 ## Using predicates to filter vector data

-Most style layer classes display `MLNFeature` objects that you can show or hide based on the feature’s attributes.
-Use the `MLNVectorStyleLayer.predicate` property to include only the features in the source layer that satisfy a condition that you define.
+Most style layer classes display `MGLFeature` objects that you can show or hide based on the feature’s attributes.
+Use the `MGLVectorStyleLayer.predicate` property to include only the features in the source layer that satisfy a condition that you define.